Backing Up and Analyzing Data from the System¶

 <project root>/bmon.sqlite

-The Django database is backed up daily into the local directory <project root>/bak.
-It is also compressed with gzip and stored with a filename indicating the date of backup.
+The Django database is backed up daily into the local directory

 It is advisable to also store these backup files off-server, and the last section on this page suggests a method to do that.

-Web-based Administration of the Sensor Reading Database
+Web-based Administration of the Sensor Reading Database¶

-Analyzing the Sensor Reading Data
+Analyzing the Sensor Reading Data¶

 Any ad hoc analysis of the sensor reading data can be done by simply copying the SQLite data file or one of the backed up versions of the data file onto a separate system for analysis.
 A number of client applications are available to display and query SQLite database data.
 Most programming and scripting languages have drivers for accessing SQLite data.
 So, there are many tools available to analyze the data.